 At SINTEF, we call biochar a “kinder egg” – on the basis of all the opportunities it offers.
 It has the potential to address many challenges, including reducing the need for fertilisers and perhaps also increasing crop yields.
 It is probably these positive aspects, rather than its effect on climate change, that will stimulate interest among the farmers.

 Steen believes that during the start-up phase, it is important to provide incentives for establishing test plants at different scales, and in different parts of Norway.
 Users should be closely involved because this promotes interaction and confidence in the product.
 Currently, our levels of expertise in the field of biochar are limited, and there is a great need for information.

 “The public sector has an important role to play, and can take the lead in creating a niche market”, says Steen.
-“A good example of this is the inter-municipal waste management company IVAR, based in Stavanger and Sandnes in western Norway.
-IVAR is planning to invest in a biochar facility, from which the surplus heat will be used to heat public buildings”, says Steen.
+“A good example of this is Sandnes municipal, in western Norway.
+They are planning to invest in a biochar facility, from which the surplus heat will be used to heat public buildings”, says Steen.

 Jon Randby works in the agriculture division at the offices of the County Governor in Vestfold, and has been following developments at the demonstration plant at Skjærgaarden.
 He agrees with Steen that incentives to start testing must be implemented now.

 “Biochar offers major opportunities to farmers, and there is now a greater willingness in the farming community to test new initiatives than there was ten years ago”, he says.
 “For this reason, intensive research is needed to demonstrate that it works.
 We’re seeing that soils are becoming increasingly nutrient-poor, so we have to act now.
 Not least, we need climate change mitigation measures”, he says.